uvaai/ml2/_schedules/1 Fall 2025/index.md

 combining smaller models as components into bigger and more complex models, most notably neural networks.

-Log in with your UvAnetID and create an account to get access to the modules.

 ## Staff

 Tim Doolan (coordinator)